wlouer/IBM_Final_Project/README.md

 -  Data acquisition via. web-scrpaing, SQL queries and interfacing with an API
 -  Data wrangling to clean the data
 -  Exploratory Data Analysis
+-  Plotting of Launch Site Locations on maps using the python module Folium
 -  Machine Learning Algorithm (Classification)

 ##  Author